thma/WhyHaskellMatters/README.md

 In the second line we define the value of `aNumber` to be `42`.
 In the same way we define the constant `aString` to be of type `String`.

+Haskell is a statically typed language: all type checks happen at compile time.
+Static typing has the advantage that type errors don't happen at runtime.
+This is especially useful if a function signature is changed and this change affects many dependent parts of a project: the compiler will detect the breaking changes at all affected places.

+The Haskell Compiler also provides *type inference*, which allows the compiler to deduce the concrete data type of an expression from the context.
+Thus, it is usually not required to provide type declarations.
+Nevertheless, using explicit type signatures is considered good style as they are an important element of a comprehensive documentation.

 Next we define a function `square` that takes an integer argument and returns the square value of the argument:
 ```Haskell
 square :: Integer -> Integer